StephaniePlomp/budget-manager-app/README.md

 ### How To Contribute

-If you can help me.
+Contributions are welcome!
+If you find any bugs or want to add new features, please open an issue or submit a pull request.
+For major changes, please discuss them first in the issue tracker.

+1. Fork the repository.
+2. Create your branch: git checkout -b feature/YourFeature.
+3. Commit your changes: git commit -m 'Add some feature'.
+4. Push to the branch: git push origin feature/YourFeature.
-Please don't hesitate to open an pull request.
+5. Open a pull request.

 ### Thank you
 If you liked this Budget Manager App, don't forget to give it a ⭐.